pqml/test-inline-video/README.md

 - Small module: 1kb gziped (video included)
 - Promise-based test: the promise will be resolved if the video **can play** inline
 - You can use this library to test low battery mode on iOS: inline videos don't play when it's enabled
+  - The lib measure framerate to see if there is fps throttling : this is often a sign of low battery mode enabled
-- Test-inline-video use Promises.
+- :warning: Test-inline-video use Promises.
 Use a polyfill if you have to support IE / old browser versions

 <br><br>